Promotion and Tenure Criteria

 During the winter or spring term, the candidate should provide these materials to the department/unit head:

 Curriculum vitae: A comprehensive and current curriculum vitae that includes the candidate’s current research, scholarly and creative activities and accomplishments, including publications, appointments, presentations, and similar activities and accomplishments.
 The CV must distinguish between peer-reviewed and non-peer reviewed work.

 Personal statement: A 3-6 page personal statement evaluating the candidate's performance measured against the applicable criteria for tenure and promotion.
 The personal statement should expressly address the subjects of teaching; scholarship, research, and creative activity; and service contributions to the academic department, center or institute, school or college, university, profession, and the community.
 The statement should also include discussion of contributions to institutional equity and inclusion.
-To help guide the development of your equity and inclusion statement, guidance is offered by the Office of the Provost and Academic Affairs and by the Division of Equity and Inclusion .
+To help guide the development of your equity and inclusion statement, guidance is offered by the Office of the Provost and by the Division of Equity and Inclusion .

 Scholarship portfolio: A comprehensive portfolio of scholarship, research and creative activity; and appropriate evidence of national or international recognition or impact.

 Teaching portfolio: Representative examples of course syllabi or equivalent descriptions of course content and instructional expectations, examples of student work and exams, and similar material.

 Service portfolio: Evidence of the candidate’s service contributions to his or her academic department, center or institute, school or college, university, profession and the community.
 Such evidence could include white papers authored or co-authored by the faculty member, commendations, awards, op ed pieces, and/or letters of appreciation.
 The portfolio may also include a short narrative elaborating on the candidate’s unique service experiences or obligations.